 In a recent leadership meeting at Lawline, we delved into the power of delegation and discovered an enlightening framework called "The Decision Tree".
-This framework offers four distinct levels of decision making that leaders can utilize to effectively delegate tasks and responsibilities.
+This framework offers four distinct levels of decision-making that leaders can utilize to delegate tasks and responsibilities effectively.

 As we explored these levels, we realized that no matter the scale of the decision, this framework can guide us in identifying where our team members stand and how we can help them progress.
 Join us as we uncover the wisdom behind "The Decision Tree" and how it can help both leaders and their teams to flourish.

 At the root level of the decision tree, leaders encounter decisions that necessitate input from others, and they may not be ready to delegate them just yet.
 These decisions often involve critical factors that require the leader's expertise or experience.
 It's important to acknowledge that some decisions may be complex and demand a collaborative approach to ensure the best possible outcome.

 Trunk Level: Report Before Action